 For the longest time, a problem of many homeowners is how they will declutter their spaces and organize their stuff.
-This is the reason why when Marie Kondo came along, sharing the good news about how you can organize your stuff in a spiritual and aesthetically pleasing way, homeowners are quick to take down notes and try out those tips on their own.
+This is the reason why when Marie Kondo came along, sharing the good news about how you can organize your stuff at Orlando apartments in aesthetically pleasing way, homeowners are quick to take down notes and try out those tips on their own.

 They call this the KonMari method.
 We are not even surprised because, at the minimum, it’s stressful to go home to a messy house.
 You cannot relax.
 At the maximum, your mess can be home to lots of pests.
 If you find yourself in the same situation we mentioned, then maybe you need Marie Kondo’s decluttering tips, too!
 Let us share with you what we have learned:

 Marie Kondo’s Decluttering Tips

 1. Declutter first, before buying cabinets and storage spaces

 Many homeowners tend to buy lots of cabinets and storage bins to fix the clutter in their homes.
 At first, you will see the wisdom in that, but you will also notice that you will just add up more conditions for you to accumulate more stuff.
 While Marie Kondo is also all about proper storage and compartmentalization, she is also more about using your space more efficiently.

 The most important point of the Marie Kondo method might just be the art of decluttering.
 Before you buy lots of storage bins and cabinets that will help you organize your stuff, you must declutter and get rid of all the things you do not need anymore, too.

 Even if you have the perfect bedroom drawers, kitchen storage containers, and closet cabinets in the best size and shape, they won’t be of much help unless you declutter first.

 We know how tricky it is to plan how you will declutter, especially if we are talking about lots of stuff here.
 The good thing is that Marie Kondo has also recommended the order by which you can easily declutter your spaces: